succinctlabs/sp1/book/onchain-verification/contract-addresses.md

 | 534351   | Scroll Sepolia   | [0x3B6041173B80E77f038f3F2C0f9744f04837185e](https://sepolia.scrollscan.com/address/0x3B6041173B80E77f038f3F2C0f9744f04837185e)         |
 | 534352   | Scroll           | [0x3B6041173B80E77f038f3F2C0f9744f04837185e](https://scrollscan.com/address/0x3B6041173B80E77f038f3F2C0f9744f04837185e)                 |

-A complete reference for all of the contract addresses can be also be found in the [SP1 Contracts Repo](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/deployments).
+A complete reference for all of the SP1Verifier contract addresses can be also be found in the [SP1 Contracts Repo](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/deployments).

-Whenever a new prover version is deployed, the gateway contract will be updated to support it with [addRoute()](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/src/ISP1VerifierGateway.sol#L65).
-In the case that a prover version has an issue, the gateway contract will stop supporting it with [freezeRoute()](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/src/ISP1VerifierGateway.sol#L71).
+Whenever a verifier for a new SP1 version is deployed, the gateway contract will be updated to support it with [addRoute()](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/src/ISP1VerifierGateway.sol#L65).
+If a verifier for an SP1 version has an issue, the route will be frozen with [freezeRoute()](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/src/ISP1VerifierGateway.sol#L71).

 ## ISP1Verifier Interface